codeigniter4/CodeIgniter4/user_guide_src/source/concepts/factories.rst

 ========== ============== ============================================================ ===================================================
 component  string or null The name of the component (if different than the static      ``null`` (defaults to the component name)
                           method).
-This can be used to alias one component to another. path       string or null The relative path within the namespace/folder to look for    ``null`` (defaults to the component name) classes. instanceOf string or null A required class name to match on the returned instance.     ``null`` (no filtering) getShared  boolean        Whether to return a shared instance of the class or load a   ``true`` fresh one.
+This can be used to alias one component to another. path       string or null The relative path within the namespace/folder to look for    ``null`` (defaults to the component name, classes.                                                     but makes the first character uppercase) instanceOf string or null A required class name to match on the returned instance.     ``null`` (no filtering) getShared  boolean        Whether to return a shared instance of the class or load a   ``true`` fresh one.